telgi/box-creator/README.md

 12) Edge case coverage - make sure only an integer is passed through as an argument for width or height [X]
 13) Change edge case messages to guard clauses that throw errors when violated [X]
 14) Refactor tests and application code [X]
+15) Add user interaction in the console to grab input and use that input to create a box [X]